-Like other allied health fields, the movement towards the doctorate degree has been a significant theme within social work literature (Apgar, 2020; Edwards et al., 2015).
 This momentum and pathway to the DSW characterizes the future of professional social work in this country (Pecukonis, 2003).
-For example, the Council on Social Work Education (CSWE) is now creating national accreditation standards for DSW programs.
+For example, the Council on Social Work Education (CSWE, 2024) is now finalizing national accreditation standards for DSW programs.
 In addition, CSWE has recently qualified their long-standing position of defining the MSW as the profession's terminal degree.
 This clearly makes room for the proliferation of the DSW degree as a new and potential terminal degree for the social work profession (CSWE, 2023).
 Social work practitioners themselves also fuel the need for doctoral prepared clinical social workers.
-Master's trained social workers want this degree and see it as important to their career advancement.
-These researchers believe that this momentum will continue and compel forward thinking institutions of higher education to develop DSW programs.